maul0803/BASELINE/README.md

 **Training**
-I have trained for 10 epochs.
+I trained for 10 epochs.
 The final results are:
 Loss: 0.1691
 f1_score: 0.92